-This morning we continue our guided tour of Toledo with visits to the two former Mudéjar synagogues of Santa Maria la Blanca and El Tránsito.
-Santa Maria la Blanca is a 13th-century building which bears a strong similarity to contemporary Almohad architecture further south, whilst El Tránsito is a 14th-century structure with stucco panels of a similar style to those in the Alcázar of Seville and the Alhambra.
-El Tránsito also houses a small museum dealing with the history of the Jews in Iberia.
+This morning, we continue our guided tour of Toledo with a visit to El Greco museum, which displays a great collection of the painter’s works.
+The nearby synagogue of El Tránsito, a 14th-century structure with stucco panels of a similar style to those in the Alcázar of Seville and the Alhambra, houses a small museum dealing with the history of the Jews in Iberia, which we shall discover.

-We also visit San Juan de los Reyes, a Franciscan monastery originally intended, before the capture of Granada, as the mausoleum of Ferdinand of Aragón and Isabella of Castile.
+Our tour ends with a visit to San Juan de los Reyes, a Franciscan monastery originally intended, before the capture of Granada, as the mausoleum of Ferdinand of Aragón and Isabella of Castile.
 The monastery has a beautiful two-storey cloister, a typically Spanish form, with exquisite flamboyant tracery.
 The mausoleum church itself will remind you of the Capilla Real in Granada.
 On the walls are intricate Gothic reliefs with the coats-of-arms of the Christian monarchs.
 One façade of this chapel is hung with the chains of Christian galley slaves bought from the Muslims by charitable individuals and organisations; a charitable act among both Christians and Muslims was to buy the freedom of co-religionists enslaved by the devotees of the other faith.

 We then leave the historic centre of Toledo for a special visit to the lovely gardens at the Galiana Castle.
 The hills surrounding Toledo on the opposite banks of the River Tagus command stunning views of the medieval walled city and are dotted with private estates called cigarrales, the Toledan equivalent of the carmenes of Granada.
 Some believe that these country houses owe their name to singing cicadas (cigarras in Spanish) found here in summertime.
 Each cigarral consists of a large, several-storey home with garden and orchard.
 The style of the house is usually quite humble and somewhat rustic.
 Many have white walls and are surrounded by terraces and patios that cascade down the steep hillsides.
 Often planted with lilacs, lilies and irises, these gardens and the houses they surrounded were the equivalent of Italian villas, affording citizens and minor clergy relief in summer from the hot, narrow, smelly, crowded streets of the old city.
 They were often used as places in which to recuperate from illness.
 They invariably command magnificent views of the great city.
 The forty-year-old garden of Galiana Castle was created around the ruins of a Mudéjar villa built by Alfonso X, ‘the Wise’.
 He was a great patron of culture, and it is during his reign that Muslim, Jewish and Christian scholars in Toledo translated many Islamic classics into Romance languages.
 Alfonso’s palace occupied the site of an earlier Muslim establishment called the ‘Pavilion of the Water Wheel'; a water wheel, used by the Muslims to lift water from the Tajo, has been reconstructed nearby.
 Such medieval inventions, brought by Muslims from the Middle East, introduced vital irrigation technology to Spain.
 Carmen Marañón and her husband Alejandro Fernández Araoz reconstructed the ruined palace sympathetically in the late 1950s and 1960s.
 In order to avoid compromising the original structure, they built a home for themselves elsewhere.
 The garden, which is a masterpiece, was inspired by the Alhambra and Generalife in Granada.
 For example, as in the Generalife, Cypresses are used as a sculptural element; the garden has a strict formality that gives it an ascetic feel.